Ark-Labs/TEC-website/src/pages/index.md

 ---
 templateKey: homepage
 logo: /img/logo.svg
-copyright: "© 2018  Copyrigts are Creative Commons"
+copyright: "© 2018  Copyrights are Creative Commons"
 joinUs:
   title: Join us as we build a better maker space on the blockchain
   backgroundImage: /img/join-us-background.png